8 High Protein Milk Options to Boost Protein Intake

 Please note that this article contains affiliate links.
 If you click one of these links and make a purchase, we may earn a commission.
 As an Amazon Associate, we earn from qualifying purchases.

 High protein milk is milk processed to increase its protein content and reduce its sugar and fat content.
-There are three main processes to make high protein milk including ultra filtering, adding protein and blending with other ingredients.
+There are three main processes to make high protein milk including ultra filtering, adding protein and blending multiple high protein ingredients.

 The protein content of high protein milk can vary depending on the type and brand, but it is usually between 10 to 13 grams per cup (240 ml), compared to 8 grams per cup (240 ml) in regular cow’s milk.